America250 Series Puts Local Spin on American Backstories

 On the occasion of this country's 250th anniversary, Landis Valley Village & Farm Museum's America250 lecture series examines forces which have directly and indirectly affected that experiment and highlights the role that Pennsylvania and Lancaster have played in it.

-Kutztown University's Dr. Patrick Donmoyer's presentation on "The Legend of Mountain Mary" will kick off the America250 lecture series at 6 p.m. on May 29.
+Kutztown University's Patrick Donmoyer's presentation on "The Legend of Mountain Mary" kicked off the America250 lecture series at 6 p.m. on May 29.
 It will be followed by historian Scott Mingus' talk on "The Underground Railroad in Lancaster" at 6 p.m. on June 26, Philip Gruber's discussions about "Farmer Revolts in Early America" at 6 p.m. on July 31, and Scott Sheeley's speech on "Lancaster's Role in American's Food System" at 6 p.m. on Aug.
 28.

 At 6 p.m. on Sept.
 25, Lynette Miller will put a historical spin on "18th Century Fashion in Lancaster."
 Dr. William Woys Weaver will expound upon the topic of "Pennsylvania Dutch Food Traditions" at 6 p.m. on Oct.
 30, while long rifle and back powder expert John Kolar's talk on "Lancaster Gunsmiths of the Early Republic" at 6 p.m. on Nov.
 18 will conclude the series and preview Landis Valley Village & Farm Museum's upcoming exhibit featuring early firearms.